 - Share the feedback with co-workers and hope that the improvements will be grandfathered into common practice, but not formally documented.

 - Don’t provide feedback at all, due to the static nature of the documents.

 The latter is a disaster if your company is adopting a continuous improvement process.
-Understanding that none of these options are ideal, electronic work instructions can immediately improve the process:
+Understanding that none of these options are ideal, digital work instructions can immediately improve the process:

 - Comments or suggestions can quickly be made and routed to the right people for consideration.

-- Feedback is a shared experience, where all permissioned users have the ability to consider and respond to comments; compounding opportunities for improvement and employee engagement.
+- Feedback is a shared experience, where users with proper permissions have the ability to consider and respond to comments; compounding opportunities for improvement and employee engagement.

 - Work instructions exist in a framework where collaboration is not only possible, but encouraged.

 Just like collaboration, collecting data isn’t a static process.
 Data needs to be both up to date and reliable to be useful.
 With manual data collection, paper-based work instructions present a unique set of obstacles:

 - Inputting data by hand or manually tracking cycle times with a stopwatch adds inefficiencies.